Oblarg/docs/TelemetryDesignDoc.md

 ### Redundant APIs for defining subsystem/device properties

 A subsystem (or device--there is very little difference at this level) currently needs to declare its properties multiple times: once for telemetry/NT, once for simulation, and possibly more.
-NT and simulation being relatively simialar isn't new, and is evident from classes such as `Field2d` and `Mechanism2d` being migrated rather easily from a simulation backend to an NT one.
+NT and simulation share similar API shapes and required user input - `Field2d` and `Mechanism2d` were both migrated rather easily from a simulation backend to an NT one.
 The WS setup used primarily for the Romi bots is also very similar to NT and sim.

-While a longer-term goal, merging of NT and simulation would decrease boilerplate in both team and library code.
-Developing sim extensions/plugins would also become easier, partially due to HALSim extensions currently needing to be written in C++ while a connection to NT can be implemented in nearly any programming language (for starters, NT APIs exist for Java, Python, JS, and more).
+While a longer-term goal, merging of declaration syntax for NT and simulation would decrease boilerplate in both team and library code.
+With shared declarative infrastructure, we may also eventually be able to better-support custom NT and simulation plugins, or even support a universal data-based design where meaningful persistent state variables have a normalized canonical representation that is shared by different consumers (NT, simulation, etc).

-To leverage NT for this purpose, we first need to clarify and refine the declarative methods for binding in-code properties to fields on NT.

-### Values being sent multiple times under different keys
+### Values being sent multiple times under different keys (data normalization)

 Assuming all data available is sent, there are often multiple values duplicated when a system is published.
 This is commonly due to re-sending of values with a different key which is shorter, more concise, and more expressive for the specific mechanism (this problem becomes even more complicated when a single system has multiple devices with similar properties--in that case, the last part of the key isn't enough to distinguish between readings).
 Another possible cause can be units: a situation where the data is originally published in some unit while the team wants the data in another.
 This causes redundant data to be sent over NT, a problem due to the bandwidth limit.
 A solution similar to symlinks (where a single, stable string value would point to the data instead of duplicating multiple fields) could handle the first cause.
 The second case, derived values, is more complicated but can still be achieved to some level using metadata.